spaceship-prompt/spaceship-prompt/docs/config/intro.zh.md

 # Introduction

 Welcome to Spaceship configuration!
+Welcome to Spaceship configuration!
 Here is a quick guide of how to adjust Spaceship to your personal workflows.

 ## Create a config file